eskibars/gosensors/README.md

 # gosensors
 Go bindings for libsensors.so from the lm-sensors project via cgo.
+At the moment, this fork simply pulls from md14454/gosensors but fixes struct_ prefix bugs in the cgo bindings

 ### Example
 ``` go
 package main